Works

 2022 - ongoing

-Begun in Ebina, on the margins of Tokyo, this series explores peripheral urban districts shaped by domestic routines, modest economies, and aging communities.
-During subsequent journeys, the research expanded into neighborhoods across Tokyo and Yokohama, where similar spatial and social dynamics unfold.
+Begun in Ebina, on the outskirts of Tokyo, the project focuses on peripheral urban districts shaped by domestic routines, modest economies, and aging communities.
+It later expanded across neighborhoods in Tokyo and Yokohama, where similar spatial and social conditions persist.

-These environments appear quieter and more accessible than central urban areas, yet they subtly reveal isolation, transition, and gradual transformation.
+These environments appear quieter and more accessible than central areas, yet they reveal subtle forms of isolation and gradual transformation.
 Architecture becomes a marker of lived experience, while atmosphere reflects the fragile condition of communities at the edge of metropolitan expansion.

 Unexpected Landscape